metamorph-inc/openmeta-mms/docs/concepts/concepts.rst

 the subsystem could produce torque to create acceleration of a vehicle, or it could produce air flow to cool a heat exchanger.

-In META models, component assemblies are built by creating references to one or more components and then creating relationships between their interfaces.
+In OpenMETA models, component assemblies are built by creating references to one or more components and then creating relationships between their interfaces.